Skip to main content

 Why do scams work?

-• ‘Easy money’ offers: scammers will promise quick and high returns.
+• ‘Easy money’ offers: Scammers will promise quick, high returns with little risk.

-• Limited-time offers: make people think they need to invest immediately or they will miss out.
+• Limited-time offers: Scammers make people think they need to invest immediately, or they will miss out.

-• Complex language: scammers may use complex financial jargon or misleading language to confuse potential investors and make their scam seem more legitimate.
-Many scammers rely on the general public’s lack of knowledge about cryptocurrency to make impossible schemes seem realistic.
+• Complex language: Scammers may use complex financial jargon or misleading language to confuse potential investors and make their scam seem legitimate.

 • ‘Get rich quick’ schemes are scams.
 And if someone says you can make money or digital coins very fast, it's probably not a real investment scheme.